Effective Email Communication

 What this handout is about

-This handout is intended to help students, faculty, and University professionals learn to communicate more effectively using e-mail.
-It can help you determine when e-mail is and is not an efficient way of communicating and write e-mail that successfully conveys your message to your intended audience.
+This handout is intended to help students, faculty, and University professionals learn to use email more effectively.
+It can help you determine whether email is the best mode of communication in a particular situation and write messages that successfully convey your meaning to your intended audience.

-Although e-mail is a valuable communication tool, its widespread use in academic and business settings has introduced some challenges for writers.
-Miscommunication can easily occur when people have different expectations about the e-mails that they send and receive.
-In addition, e-mail is used for many different purposes, including contacting friends, communicating with professors and supervisors, requesting information, and applying for jobs, internships, and scholarships.
-Depending on your purposes, the messages you send will differ in their formality, intended audience, and desired outcome.
-Finally, the use of e-mail for advertising purposes has clogged communication channels, preventing some e-mails from reaching their intended audience.
-Writers are challenged to make their e-mail stand apart from “spam” and to grab and hold the attention of their audience.
+Although email is a valuable tool, it creates some challenges for writers.
+Miscommunication can easily occur when people have different expectations about the messages that they send and receive.
+Email is used for many different purposes, including contacting friends, communicating with professors and supervisors, requesting information, and applying for jobs, internships, and scholarships.
+Depending on your purposes, the messages you send will differ in their formality, intended audience, and desired outcomes.

-So—how do you know when sending an e-mail is the most effective way of getting your message across?
-When is a brief message o.k., and when it is more appropriate to send a longer, more professional-sounding e-mail?
-How should a writer decide what style of writing is appropriate for each task?
-How can you prevent your e-mail from ending up in the junk pile?
+So—how do you know when sending an email is the most effective way of accomplishing your communication goals?
+When is a brief message OK, and when it is more appropriate to send a longer, more professional-sounding email?
+How should you decide what style of writing is appropriate for each task?
 Keep reading for answers to these questions!

 - You need to get in touch with a person who is hard to reach via telephone, does not come to campus regularly, or is not located in the same part of the country or world (for instance, someone who lives in a different time zone).

 - The information you want to share is not time-sensitive.
-The act of sending an e-mail is instantaneous, but that does not mean the writer can expect an instantaneous response.
-For many people, keeping up with their e-mail correspondence is a part of their job, and they only do it during regular business hours.
-Unless your reader has promised otherwise, assume that it may take a few days for him/her to respond to your message.
+The act of sending an email is instantaneous, but that does not mean the writer can expect an instantaneous response.
+For many people, keeping up with their email correspondence is a part of their job, and they only do it during regular business hours.
+Unless your reader has promised otherwise, assume that it may take a few days for them to respond to your message.

 - You need to send someone an electronic file, such as a document for a course, a spreadsheet full of data, or a rough draft of your paper.